biolab/orange2/docs/reference/rst/Orange.data.filter.rst

     .. attribute:: conditions

-        A list of conditions described by instances of :obj:`~Orange.data.filter.ValueFilterDiscrete` for discrete
+        A list of conditions described by instances of classes derived from :obj:`Orange.data.filter.ValueFilter`.
-        features and :obj:`~Orange.data.filter.ValueFilterContinuous`
-        for continuous ones; both are derived from :obj:`Orange.data.filter.ValueFilter`.

     .. attribute:: conjunction

-        Decides whether the filter computes conjunction or disjunction of conditions.
+        Indicates whether the filter computes conjunction or disjunction of conditions.
 If ``True``, instance is accepted if no values are rejected.
 If ``False``, instance is accepted if at least one value is accepted.